 The course provides students with theoretical approaches for treating children and adolescents who display developmental difficulties or psychopathologies.
 5133.
-Techniques of Assessment I (Intellectual Assessment)
+Techniques of Assessment I (Intellectual Assessment) 3(3-0) Prerequisite: Consent of instructor.

 Theory and practice in the use of cognitive assessment procedures.
 Emphasis is on the selection and interpretation of instruments measuring intelligence and screening for brain damage.

 5143.
-Current Professional Issues
+Ethics and Current Professional Issues

+3(3-0)

+Prerequisite: Consent of Instructor

 A seminar concerned with the contemporary field of psychology as it relates to ethical, legal, and social issues.
 Emphasis is placed on the role of the psychologist in applied social, governmental, and community agencies, as well as in private practice.

 5153.
 Theories of Personality

+3(3-0)

+Prerequisite: Consent of instructor.

 A critical survey of the major theories of personality, including an exploration of the role of personality factors in the development of psychopathology.

 5163.
 Psychopathology

+3(3-0)

 Prerequisite: PSYC 3603 or consent of instructor.

 A survey of the historical views, alternative conceptualizations, and current representations of the major categories of psychopathology, with an applied emphasis on the diagnostic procedures of the current Diagnostic and Statistical Manual.

 5191, 5192, 5193.
-Independent Graduate Study in Psychology 1-3 semester hours Prerequisite: Consent of Department Chair.
+Independent Graduate Study in Psychology

+1-3 semester hours

+Prerequisite: Consent of Department Chair.
 Intensive study in a specialized area of interest.

 5213.
 Theories of Counseling

+3(3-0)

+Prerequisite: Consent of instructor.

 A critical survey of major theories of counseling including: effectiveness of therapy; models for assessing needs of clients; development and maintenance of cognitive, emotional, and/or behavioral problems; theory specific treatment goals; and the application of theory specific techniques.

+5223.
+Advanced Social Psychology

+3(3-0)

+Prerequisite: Consent of Instructor

+An advanced overview of the theory, methods, and findings of social psychology.
+This course will focus on the impact of other people on the behavior and mental processes of the individual.

 5233.
 Human Development Across the Life Span

+3(3-0)

+Prerequisite: Consent of instructor.

 Study of developmental theories and tasks across the lifespan with emphasis on child and adolescent periods.
 Focus on social, personality, intellectual, and physical changes within each major lifespan period.

+5243.
+Advanced Cognitive Psychology

+3(3-0)

+Prerequisite: Consent of Instructor

+An advanced overview of the theory, methods, and findings of cognitive psychology.
+This course will focus on human information processing, with emphasis on topic such as memory, language, thinking, and problem solving.

 5823.
 The Rorschach 3(3-0)

 Prerequisite: PSYC 6143 or consent of instructor.

 Training in the theory, administration, scoring, and interpretation of the Rorschach, utilizing Exner's Comprehensive System.

 5843.
 Multicultural Psychology

+3(3-0)

+Prerequisite: Consent of instructor.

 The focus of this course is on the development of a therapeutic relationship with individuals and families from varying socioeconomic groups and differing cultural backgrounds.
 Considerations are given to behavioral and cultural issues, therapist credibility, acculturation, the impact of extended families, and the overdiagnosing of multicultural clients.

 5863.
 Neuropsychology

+3(3-0)

+Prerequisite: Consent of instructor.

 The focus of this course is on the interactions of the brain and human behavior.
 The course includes a survey of the organization of the nervous system, cellular organization, brain biochemical activity, and neurophysiology.
 Brain traumas, major psychiatric disorders, and degenerative disorders will be examined as to biological etiology and psychopharmacological interventions.

 5901.
 Clinical Staffing

+1(1-0)

+Prerequisite: Consent of instructor.